Ktal-g/OOSA-code-public/README.md

 A function to find the orthogonal distance between a line and a point, to be used in the Douglas-Peucker line generalization algorithm.

+### dp-line-general

+An example solution for Douglas-Peucker line-generalisation.
+This one uses recursion and imports a script from a different folder usingf PYTHONPATH.

 ### data